The whitening of rock and roll (“Roll Over McFly” Addendum A/ Gladwellocalypse, Part 4)

 This is the King of Rock and Roll.
 The singer with his own vast dedicated room at the [Rock and Roll] Hall of Fame.
 Now imagine how Otis Blackwell or any of the other black songwriters of that era felt about what Elvis did.
 They’d been asked to write a song for someone much more famous than they were.
 Fine.
 What hurts is when a so-called genius takes the song that you wrote and that came out of your cultural community and doesn’t change a lick of it.

 But this is complete nonsense: Presley didn’t “steal” Blackwell’s sound, Blackwell quite literally sold it to him.
-If anything, the songwriter became part of the behind-the-scenes packaging of The King, exactly on the lines of Sam Phillips’ vision for whitening rock and roll.
-On the same 1984 Late Night with David Letterman episode on which they watched Blackwell’s performance of “Don’t be Cruel”, there’s also an interview, including the following exchange:²
+If anything, the songwriter became part of the behind-the-scenes packaging of The King, exactly on the lines of Sam Phillips’ vision for the whitening of rock and roll.
+On the same 1984 Late Night with David Letterman episode on which Gladwell’s group watched Blackwell’s performance of “Don’t be Cruel”, there’s also an interview (not discussed on the podcast), which includes the following exchange:²

 Letterman: Did you feel funny about [Presley] imitating so closely what you were putting on tape or… or not?